Sanitary Drain Disposal

 - Standards for the Proper Management of Open and Closed Loop Wastewater

-For more information about collecting pollutants, disposing of pollutants, or proper waste management practices of pollutants, go to the Environment, Health & Safety Hazardous Waste page or call HMM at (734) 763-4568.
+More information about collecting pollutants, disposing of pollutants, or proper waste management practices of pollutants can be found by visiting the Environment, Health & Safety Hazardous Waste page.